Emergency Dentist in Wolverhampton

 - The practice is a private, comfortable and relaxing environment.

 - We treat pain, toothache, abscess and broken teeth.
-Re-cementation of a crown, bridge or veneer is available.
+Re-cementation of a dental crown, dental bridge or dental veneer is available.

 - The emergency dentist can refix bridges and make veneers/crowns in one visit so that your smile is maintained.

 - Same day emergency tooth extractions are provided to rid you of the problem

 - We can begin root canal treatment thus addressing your acute pain.

 - Do you have a broken denture or dental appliance?
 In this case, emergency dentists Wolverhampton can help!

 We offer walk-in dental emergency appointments during normal surgery hours.
 Our emergency appointment fee is £62-50, in addition to the cost of any treatment you may have.
 You can find the cost of our treatments on the Wolverhampton Dentist Emergency Fees page.

 Outside of surgery hours, a call or email to our practice will give you further advice.
 As a result, one of the emergency dentists Wolverhampton team will be able to contact you.
 Call out fees start from £175 plus the treatment.
 However, you must discuss the fees with a receptionist or dentist.